Differential Area Analysis for Ransomware: Attacks, Countermeasures, and Limitations

-While ransomware adopting low-H and rep-bytes manage to decrease the detection accuracy of DAA to 0\%, the ``com-seq'' attack is ineffective against DAA, as DAA achieves almost 100\% detection accuracy.
-This result is easier to understand by analysing the specifics of how the entropy of the header changes at each step of the three attacks.
-In \Cref{img:com-seq-1}, we show an example of how each attack affects (i.e., decrease) the header entropy, compared to the result of the original ransomware attack.
-The attack com-seq (common sequences) is the one that decreases the entropy the least, but the differential area is considerably large if we consider the entire header.
-This would suggest that com-seq would be an effective attack against DAA and, in fact, it is effective if DAA uses the original header length of 152 bytes.
+This result can be explained by analysing the specifics of how the entropy of the headers change, for each of the three attacks.
+In \Cref{img:com-seq-1}, we show an example of how each attack affects (i.e., decreases) the header entropy, compared to the result of the original ransomware attack.
+The attack com-seq (common sequences) is the one that decreases the entropy the least, even though the differential area is still considerably large if we consider the entire header.
+This indicates that com-seq can be an effective attack against DAA, if DAA uses the original header length of 152 bytes.
 However, if DAA uses a fragment length of 48 bytes, optimised for the attacks as shown in \Cref{table:res-mix}, then the accuracy drops to almost 0\%.
-The reason is clear when looking at \Cref{img:com-seq-1}: the differential area calculated between the green line and the blue line is extremely small, hence DAA obtains an accuracy of 100\%.
+The reason is clear when looking at \Cref{img:com-seq-1}: the differential area calculated between the green curve and the blue curve is minimal with a 48 bytes header length, hence DAA is able to hit an accuracy of 100\%.

+These results are in line with our expectations, in light of the effects that our three attacks have on the entropy, as we discussed in \Cref{sec:dataset} and exemplified in \Cref{img:com-seq-1}.
 From this analysis, we derive that to make our attacks as effective as possible, it is not enough to lower the average entropy of the header, but it is critical to lower the entropy of the first 50 bytes.
 In the next section, we describe which countermeasures we propose for mitigating these attacks.